cpfaff/rbefdata_paper/paper/rbefdata.md

 To find relevant data for reuse is a challenging task that is getting even more complex when more data gets available.
-A common practice in data discovery, next to full text search in metadata, is tagging with keywords.
+A common practice in data discovery, next to full text search in metadata, is tagging with keywords and the linking of data using ontologies.
 However a keyword search can be very coarse as it may provide access to a set of data but misses other essential and relevant data tagged with close related keywords.
 For example a keyword search on "weight" of leaves will miss datasets tagged only with "dry weight" or "wet weight" that might be of interest as well.
 The integration of semantic repositories that provide taxonomies or ontologies can potentially improve the situation here.
 These repositories can embed the keywords into a hierarchical or network structure and so the query can be extended along known relations of the search term.

 Before data can effectively be reused it may needs to be cleaned, imputed, reshaped and merged.
 This usually takes up to 70% of an analysis script (cite